anon-blue/anon.blue/README.txt

                     I AM INLOVE WITH KYLE YONEV - DREWWW    I love dick

-                                            i want to forget everything, most th ings maybe not everything.  can i?
+                                            i want to forget everykkkkknothing
+kingsmaybe not everything.  can i?
               i want tovhhfff love ything. can i?                  it is what it is. everythung eis everythinbazl is ableist stay leng overyg than anythinhg els
 e.                                                                   ron